Skip to content

 Equity ETFs with the Lowest Drawdown in the Last Year

-As of April 30, 2025, these equity ETFs had the lowest drawdown over the last year.
-The chart below has an expanded timeframe to comprehensively depict the peak-to-trough performance of the observed funds.
+As of July 31, 2025, these equity ETFs had the lowest drawdown over the last year.
+The chart below can be expanded to comprehensively depict the peak-to-trough performance of the observed funds.

 Best Performing ETFs in the Last 3 Years